Refugee Week

 Region(s): All of UK

 Refugee Week is a UK-wide arts and culture festival celebrating the contribution, creativity and resilience of refugees and people seeking sanctuary.
 Refugee Week is held every year around World Refugee Day on 20th June.
-Refugee Week 2025 will take place from 16th-22nd June and the theme for this year is Community as Superpower.
+Refugee Week 2026 will take place from 15th-21st June.
+The theme for this year is Courage.

 Cost: Free.